Everything You Need to Know About an Audit Trail

 How to Prepare for an Audit Trail as a Controller?

-Whether your business is planning on having an independent audit in the upcoming months or looking to revisit current procedures, the burden falls on you as the controller to prepare properly.
+Whether your business plans on having an independent audit in the upcoming months or revisiting current procedures, the burden falls on you as the controller to prepare properly.

-First, you want to clearly understand where you need audit trails.
+First, you want to understand where you need audit trails clearly.
 Think of where your business needs more documentation.
 Is it accounts payable or accounts receivable?
 How about human resources?

 After you uncover the areas you want to improve, you can create an actionable plan to revamp your procedures.
 You must ensure your employees clearly understand the processes they will need to go through.
 This might include training on proper procedures or creating a manual for employees.

-If you have an auditor requesting an audit trail for a specific business component, they will generally outline all the information you need to provide.
-Having the necessary procedures already in place is critical to receive a clean audit opinion and having transparency throughout your operations.
+If an auditor requests an audit trail for a specific business component, they will generally outline all the information you need to provide.
+Having the necessary procedures already in place is critical to receiving a clean audit opinion and having transparency throughout your operations.

 How Do You Maintain an Audit Trail?

 Implementing a compelling audit trail requires consistent oversight and adjustments.
-If your business is trying out different audit trail procedures for the first time, it will most likely take trial and error before you find the procedures that work best for your company.
+If your business is trying out different audit trail procedures for the first time, it will most likely take trial and error before you find the best procedures for your company.
+But to maintain a fool-proof audit trail, you will require AP software.
+Here are the steps to maintain an audit trail:

 What are the Challenges Associated with Managing an Audit Trail?